 The project includes complete replacement of MEP systems, hazardous material abatement, roof replacement, elevator replacement, ADAAG compliance, replacement windows with low-emissivity glass, removal and reinstallation of soffits, and repair of exterior masonry, as well as replacement of interior finishes.
 A new entrance opens to the courtyard at Bavaro Hall, a facility for which Donley’s IC also served as Construction Manager.

-This project is LEED registered.
+This project is LEED certified.